 - seafloor cover of corals, soft corals and macroalgae

-The changes in seafloor coral cover, recruitment and demographics that we measure, along with information on water quality, allow us to better understand the dynamics and resilience of the reefs, and support coastal resource management decisions.
+Data on the changes in these plants and animal communities, along with information on water quality, allow us to better understand the dynamics and resilience of the reefs, and support coastal resource management decisions.

 Surveys are carried out by marine scientists on SCUBA at permanent sites using photos of the seafloor and direct counts of juvenile corals and causes of coral mortality.
 As inshore communities can also differ with depth, surveys are carried out at both 2m and 5m depths.